HXYfighter/MolRL-MGPT/README.md

 # MolRL-MGPT
-De novo Drug Design using Reinforcement Learning with Multiple GPT Agents
+This is the code repository for our NeurIPS 2023 paper _De novo_ Drug Design using Reinforcement Learning with Multiple GPT Agents.

+Under construction.